How Much Does it Cost to Develop Custom Software? [Main Impact Factors]

 Location of Development Team

-For example, the average cost of custom software development by a U.S.-based team is about three times more expensive than one developed by a Ukraine-based team.
+For example, the average custom software development pricing by a U.S.-based team is about three times more expensive than one developed by a Ukraine-based team.

 The final cost differs per geographical area because of the following: